 Although many heirs feel the loan servicer’s letter is a bit harsh and insensitive, it’s intended to prompt the heirs to communicate their intentions as quickly as possible about their plans regarding the reverse mortgage loan and the ultimate disposition of the property.

 If you’ve recently inherited a home with a reverse mortgage obligation from a deceased parent, you must take action immediately.
-Contact The Law Office of Joel R. Spivack if you have questions or concerns about communicating with the loan servicer about a reverse mortgage loan at 856-861-6203.
+Contact The Law Office of Joel R. Spivack today.
+You’ll be able to discuss questions or concerns about communicating with the loan servicer about a reverse mortgage loan.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney/client relationship.
 If you are seeking legal advice, please contact our law firm directly.